 Christian Missions: Students will demonstrate an in-depth comprehension of the biblical, historical, cultural, and strategic dimensions of the world Christian movement including an understanding of the practical application of sound missiological principles in various religious and worldview contexts.

-Biblical Studies: Students will learn how to interpret the various literary types of Scripture with respect to their historical-cultural and literary contexts, theological message, and practical application.
+Biblical Studies and Theology: Students will learn how to interpret the Bible in light of its historical and literary context, to understand its theological message, and to apply that message in practical ways.

 Philosophy: Students will learn how to think critically, carefully, and from a Christian worldview about fundamental questions posed by human life and experience toward integrity in thought and action.